nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 {{/accordian}}

-## Client Overview
+## JavaScript Client

-There are several clients available to wrap your calls to Nuxeo REST API.
-Their goal is to handle the low-level plumbing and let you focus on high-level functionalities, all the while integrated in your favorite programming language / environment.
+There are [several clients available]({{page version='' space='nxdoc' page='client-sdks'}}) to wrap your calls to Nuxeo REST API.

-Here is a list of the existing clients.

-{{{multiexcerpt 'rest-api-clients' page='Client SDKs'}}}

-### JavaScript Client

 During this tutorial we will focus on using the JavaScript (JS) client.
 Nuxeo JS client is versatile enough to let you work in various contexts:

 *   In **Node.js**
 *   In the browser by adding the library directly or through Bower